Healthy Food for Longevity: A Food Philosophy

 So much of our health starts with our biome.
 The trillions of microbes living in our gut and our mouth, on our skin, and in our immediate environment influence everything from mood and immunity to metabolism and inflammation.
 My food philosophy is deeply biome-conscious.
 This topic deserves its own essay (or book), but to introduce the conversation I will start by saying that I focus on feeding the good bacteria within my biome with prebiotic and probiotic foods.

 This means plenty of fiber-rich vegetables, beans, and lentils, fermented foods (like kimchi, sauerkraut, and yogurt), inulin rich foods (such as onions and garlic), and prioritizing diversity in what I eat.
 The more variety, the more robust the gut flora.
-As much as I can, I avoid using antibiotics and reduce processed food intake, which can damage the microbiome.
+As much as I can, I avoid using antibiotics and reduce processed food intake.
+Both of these have potential to damage the microbiome.

 2. Blood Sugar Balance: The Invisible Driver of Energy and Mood

-A handful of nuts with fruit, veggies with hummus, a salad with chicken and avocado—these types of combinations help prevent the rollercoaster of spikes and crashes.
+A handful of nuts with berries and yogurt, veggies with hummus, a salad with chicken and avocado—these types of combinations help prevent the rollercoaster of spikes and crashes.
 Stable blood sugar keeps me mentally sharp, physically energized, and emotionally steady.

 I try to maintain a twelve hour fast every night in order to optimize blood sugar levels and let the digestive system rest.
 Prolonged fasting beyond that twelve-hour period is not something I personally subscribe to.